daviddarnes/garth/CONTRIBUTING.md

 Once it's filed:

 * The project team will [label the issue](#label-issues).
 * A team member will try to reproduce the issue with your provided steps.
-If there are no repro steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
+If there are no repro steps or no clear way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
 Bugs with the `needs-repro` tag will not be addressed until they are reproduced.
 * If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be [implemented by someone](#contribute-code).
 * If you or the maintainers don't respond to an issue for 30 days, the [issue will be closed](#clean-up-issues-and-prs).
 If you want to come back to it, reply (once, please), and we'll reopen the existing issue.
 Please avoid filing new issues as extensions of one you already made.
 * `critical` issues may be left open, depending on perceived immediacy and severity, even past the 30 day deadline.